LiquidFun/adventofcode/README.md

 In order to test the programs you can pipe the input to the program, for example: `julia 1.jl < input.in`.
 The correct output is saved in the `input.ans`.
 Instead of doing this manually, I use my `program-tester.sh` script (see [here](https://github.com/LiquidFun/misc-scripts)), which runs the given program on all `*.in` files in the directory, and tests whether the corresponding `*.ans` file matches the given output.
 I have mapped that program on `Enter` in vim, which makes testing programs easy.

 Programs are initialized with the `init-day.sh` script.
 I.e. typing `init-day.sh 10` initializes the 10th day by creating a folder named `10` and downloading the input test case with the `session.cookie`.

-easy.

-Programs are initialized with the `init-day.sh` script.
-I.e. typing `init-day.sh 10` initializes the 10th day by creating a folder named `10` and downloading the input test case with the `session.cookie`.